Pradipta-Sundar-Sahoo/Documentation_Agentic_Bot_with_API_verifier/README.md

 ## Major Developements really required

-- Caches
+- Caches ( ye redis/memcache se ho jayega , TTL wagera set karke )
-- Database versioning ( may you want the prev vectordb)
+- Database versioning ( may be you want the prev vectordb)
+- Main Koi NoSQL wagera chahiye , to store data. (mongo is ok)
 - Agentic framework ---> more tools and more better
-- URL parser is not perfect ... some websites it cannot scan (((But PDF one is best, Because LLAMA PARSE is ❤️)))
+- URL parser is not perfect ... some websites it cannot scan (((But PDF one is best, Because LLAMA PARSE is ❤️))) ---- url waale pe kaam karna hei
-- Have to use Qdrant ( rust backend , so will be faster for sure)
+- Have to use Qdrant ( rust backend hai , so will be faster for sure)